GlasVader/Cooking/docs/pizza/napoletana/napoletana.md

     Be careful while rolling out the dough, since applying too much pressure will destroy the air bubbles we have introduces with the yeast.

+??? info "Using Semola"

+    Semola prevents the dough from sticking to the surface.
+    Do not be afraid to use it, the right amount will stick to the ball by itself.

+Pile up some *Semola* and place the orb on top.
 Start by "massaging" the orb in the center.
 Use the fingertips of both hands for that.
 From there, begin to stretch out the dough a little.
 Do not use too much force, if you feel more resistance, rotate the dough a bit and stretch another part.
-Continue until you have a "plate" about the size of your palm.
+Continue until you have a platelike mass about the size of your palm.

 ??? info "Do not smush the edge"